Keyboard shortcuts

 useuse elements from other modulesuse m;

-For example if you put a second file beside your main source code file, you can easily import this second file.
+For example, if you put another file second.µcad next to your main file, you can easily import this second file via its name second:

 test